Lemoncode/react-hooks-by-example/14-use-ref-dom/Readme.md

 ```

-- In this example we are going to show the current width of the container using the associated _ref_ to this element of _dom_
+- In this example we are going to show the current width of the container using the associated _ref_ to the element of the _dom_

 ```diff
 import React from "react";